pip-services/pip-services-docs/content/en/net/commons/convert/json_converter.md

 - **returns**: string - JSON string or null when value is null.

 #### ToMap
-Converts JSON string into map object or returns empty map when the conversion is not possible.
+Converts a JSON string into map object or returns empty map when the conversion is not possible.
 See [LongConverter.ToNullableLong](../long_converter/#tonullablelong)

 > `public static` IDictionary\<string, object\> ToMap(string value)